harihaysrun/coffee/README.md

 **As the site owner, I want to:**
 - Allow users to discover coffee shops
-- Pre-set some search terms for the users so they won't have to do so (in this case, 'coffee', 'cafe', 'bistro')
 - decide type of coffee to drink for the user
 - introduce user to different types of coffee